3 min read

 Can Dogs Dig Through Artificial Grass?

 Don’t worry, whilst dogs love artificial grass they rarely dig in fake turf gardens and even the largest of dogs would struggle to dig through synthetic turf.
 If you have a particularly persistent pup, we recommend our Champion brand of artificial grass which is specifically designed for pets, with a special polyurethane backing which is much more durable than products with latex backings.
 One of the biggest benefits of artificial turf is that it’s completely mud-free.
 Meaning that you can let your dog out into the garden no matter what the weather.

 How do I Clean Dog Mess off of Artificial Grass?

 Cleaning dog mess off of synthetic grass is arguably easier than cleaning it off of natural turf as there’s no danger of dog mess mixing with mud or damaging the grass.
 Simply pick up the solids using whichever method you normally would and then hose the area down.
 If you’re worried about bacteria, we recommend spraying the area with a simple vinegar solution before rinsing.

 Will Dog Urine Stain Artificial Grass?

 No!
 Never have to worry about unsightly yellow patches in your garden again.
-Artificial grass is very difficult to stain and regular hosing as and when you’re cleaning dog mess up will ensure there are never any issues with discolouration.
+Synthetic turf is very difficult to stain and regular hosing as and when you’re cleaning dog mess up will ensure there are never any issues with discolouration.

 Have you decided that artificial grass is the perfect solution to garden troubles for you and your dog?
-Visit our shop and make sure to check out our most pet friendly products, Champion and Best in Show.
+Visit our shop and make sure to check out our most dog-friendly artificial grass.